pymacaron/pages/api.md

 specification](https://swagger.io/specification/) and these
 [examples](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v3.0).

-'pymacaron-core' extends the OpenAPI standard with a few special attributes to bind endpoints to python methods and serialise api objects to databases.
+[pymacaron-core](https://github.com/pymacaron/pymacaron-core) extends the OpenAPI standard with a few special attributes to bind endpoints to python methods and serialise api objects to databases.

 ## Binding an API endpoint to a Python method